tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 given in the NASA Guidebook for Proposers, intrinsic merit includes the following factors:

+* The suitability of using the TESS survey and data products for the proposed investigation (not applicable for ground-based observing focused programs, although ground-based programs should make clear the need for ground-based data in order to analyze or interpret TESS data);
 * The suitability of using the TESS survey and data products for the proposed investigation;
-* The extent to which the investigation complements and enhances the anticipated science return from the TESS mission;
-* The degree to which the proposed investigation places demands upon mission resources; and
+* The degree to which the proposed investigation places demands upon mission resources (this includes justification of the observing cadence requested and the impact on science if a given observing mode is not available during Cycle 3); and
 * The degree to which the proposed investigation capitalizes on the unique capabilities of TESS.

-The proposed TESS Guest Investigation must clearly enhance the science return of the TESS mission.
-The scientific justification of the proposal should focus on a compelling TESS science investigation, that requires TESS data to succeed.
-The proposal may include limited theoretical components, unique ground-based follow-up, software development and/or data simulation that strengthens the proposal.
-However, at least 70% of the work effort should be focused on utilizing TESS data products.

-Proposers must take into account the difference between science that can be achieved exclusively using full-frame image data and science that requires new observations at 2-minute cadence.
+Proposers must take into account the difference between science that can be achieved exclusively using full-frame image data and science that requires new observations at 2-minute and 2-second cadence.

 All proposals are peer-reviewed and ranked by a panel of professional volunteers, followed by ratification from NASA Headquarters.
 The members of the peer-review panel will not be disclosed.
 The deliberations of the panel will be disclosed to PIs only after ratification by the selecting official.
+We anticipate that all proposal focused on ground-based observing will be reviewed by a single panel.

 NASA recognizes and supports the benefits of having diverse and inclusive scientific, engineering, and technology communities and fully expects that such values